Mahi-agrawal84/FrontEnd-Dev/README.md

 ### What I Learned
 - 3-Tier Architecture: Frontend, Backend, and Database
-- HTML Basics: Headings, Paragraphs, Tables, Images
+- HTML Basics: Headings, Paragraphs, Tables, and Images
 - Setup: Installed VS Code and used Live Server
 - Concepts: Localhost, Ports, and IP Rendering